-In December 2012, the OECD launched a project on Urban Green Growth in Dynamic Asia.
+In December 2012, the OECD launched a project on Urban Green Growth in Dynamic Asia (PDF).
 Building on the work of the OECD Green Cities Programme, this project explores ways to foster green growth in fast-growing cities in Asia.
 It is composed of:

 |Knowledge sharing will be critical to foster urban green growth.
 Cities in dynamic Asia urgently need to adopt or strengthen a green growth model that takes into account specific local circumstances (rapid urbanisation, industrialisation and motorisation, fast economic growth, widespread informal settlements, vulnerability to environmental risks, etc.).|